GonzalezCarol/device-management/README.md

 npm run dev
 ```

-The front-end will now be accessible at `localhost:3000` (or the port specified in your configuration).
+The front-end will now be accessible at the port specified in your configuration.

 ---